Akahara/AHKTranspiler/readme.md

 }
 ```

-> This page is cannot be a tutorial, if you want to try things using AHK search through the examples (the `code` folder).
+> This page isn't a tutorial, if you want to try things using AHK search through the examples (the `code` folder).

 ### Functions manipulations